Tutorial 1: Event Aggregation : Streaming BTS

 After some time, the user decides to play again.
 This is considered a new session from the game perspective:

-in the last record saved for the same Identity (i.e. the last session played by the user, 915D
+source.session_idis the value of the propertysession_idin the event being processed (T8KA).session_stats.session_idis the value ofsession_idin the last record saved for the same Identity (i.e. the last session played by the user,915D)

 session_id